-Please note the information in these help topics is for guidance only and should not be taken as definitive VAT advice, since individual circumstances may vary.
-For further information of your obligations under the domestic reverse charge, please refer to HMRC guidance here.
+The following information is for general guidance only and should not be taken as definitive VAT advice, since individual circumstances may vary.
+To determine the VAT treatment for your particular transactions please refer to HMRC guidance or seek tax advice from an accountant.

 The domestic reverse charge for building and construction services requires UK VAT registered contractors to account for output VAT on certain types of construction services supplied to them by UK VAT registered sub-contractors, subject to certain conditions.

 Normally, a supplier charges output VAT to a customer on a sale and the supplier then pays the VAT to HMRC.
-However, for services subject to the domestic reverse charge, the customer (the contractor) accounts for the output VAT and pays it to HMRC, rather than the supplier (the sub-contractor), hence the term reverse charge.
+However, for domestic reverse charge services, the customer (the contractor) accounts for the output VAT and pays it to HMRC, rather than the supplier (the sub-contractor), hence the term reverse charge.

 Input VAT is also reclaimable by the customer on the same transaction (provided they can fully recover input VAT).